Gisbertus Voetius

-Gisbertus Voetius (Latinized version of the Dutch name Gijsbert Voet [ˈɣɛizbərt ˈfut]; 3 March 1589 – 1 November 1676) was a Dutch Calvinist theologian.
+Gisbertus Voetius (Latinized version of the Dutch name Gijsbert Voet [ˈɣɛizbərt ˈfut]; 3 March 1589 – 1 November 1676) was a Dutch Calvinist theologian, pastor, and professor.

 Life

 He was born at Heusden, in the Dutch Republic, studied at Leiden, and in 1611 became Protestant pastor of Vlijmen, whence in 1617 he returned to Heusden.
 In 1619, he played an influential part in the Synod of Dort, at which he was the youngest delegate.
 In 1634, Voetius was made professor of theology and Oriental science at the University of Utrecht.
 Three years later he became pastor of the Utrecht congregation.
 He was an advocate of a strong form of Calvinism (Gomarism) against the Arminians.
 The city of Utrecht perpetuated his memory by giving his name to the street in which he had lived.

 Utrecht controversy with Descartes

 In March 1642, while serving as rector of the University of Utrecht, Voetius persuaded the university's academic senate to issue a formal condemnation of the Cartesian philosophy and its local defender, Henricus Regius.
 According to the senate's statement, Cartesian philosophy was to be suppressed because: